alexandr7035/Banking-App-Mock-Compose/README.md

 )
 ```

-An intent is typically a sealed class to easilly handle it with exhaustive `when` condition:
+An `Intent` is typically a sealed class to easilly handle it with exhaustive `when` condition:
 ```kotlin
 // Intent
 sealed class ScreenIntent {
     object Load: ScreenIntent()